timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-1.md

 | <span class="text-center block">2</span> | Ilvara is here |
 | <span class="text-center block">3-6</span> | The room is empty |

 Ilvara retreats to her quarters for privacy, rest, and meditation.
 Roll a d6.
 On 1-2, the priestess is here.
 On a roll of 1, Shoor Vandree is also here with her.
 Ilvara is furious if anyone dares to enter her quarters unbidden.
-If the characters catch her here, she casts <fetch-data type="spell">web</fetch-data>, <fetch-data type="spell">conjure animals</fetch-data>, or <fetch-data type="spell">insect plague</fetch-data> to bedevil them while she flees and calls for help.
+If the characters catch her here, she casts <wc-fetch type="spell">web</wc-fetch>, <wc-fetch type="spell">conjure animals</wc-fetch>, or <wc-fetch type="spell">insect plague</wc-fetch> to bedevil them while she flees and calls for help.
 If Shoor is with Ilvara, he attacks to cover her escape.

 #### Trap